 Technically, I have Reese’s Peanut Butter Cups on my grocery store shelf.
 At more than €3 for a package of two, I haven’t been craving them enough to spend what I do on an entire week’s fruit from the farmer’s market just to satisfy my sweet tooth.
-But I’d be over the moon if someone sent me some.
+But I’m over the moon anytime someone sends me some or brings me some.

 If it’s not Reese’s that satisfy your expat’s chocolate cravings, a box of their favorite candy bars will do the trick.